 The right tool means better results

-One of the biggest mistakes organizations can make is failing to recognize all key stakeholders and cultivating productive relationships with them.
-In a future article we’ll look at how SE software can help you optimize analytics and KPI tracking in order to gain a better picture of how well you are succeeding at your engagement activities.
+One of the biggest mistakes organizations can make is failing to recognize all key stakeholders and cultivate productive relationships with them.
+In a future article, we’ll look at how SE software can help you optimize analytics and KPI tracking in order to gain a better picture of how well you’re succeeding at your engagement activities.